 Git LFS

-By using Git LFS, you can achieve:
+With Git LFS, you can achieve:

 Git LFS Download and Installation

-Git LFS Official Website: https://git-lfs.github.com/
+Git LFS official website: https://git-lfs.github.com/

-GitCode Mirror Address: https://gitcode.com/git-lfs/git-lfs
+GitCode mirror address: https://gitcode.com/git-lfs/git-lfs

 Linux System